Skip to Content

 “It’s pretty not not as busy, and I think that’s because history was made with people that voted early,” said Griffin.
 “So I think early voting is kind of showing itself true because it wasn’t that many people here today”

-Voter Holland Reede said that she had decided to vote in person on election day so that it better fit her schedule.
+Voter Holland Reede said she had decided to vote in person on Election Day so that it better fit her schedule.

-“[The decision] was more so about my schedule,” said Reede.
-“I didn’t have like a single day to get to the polls for early voting, but I had taken off today specifically just in case to make sure my was cast”
+“[The decision] was more so about my schedule,” Reede said.
+“I didn’t have like a single day to get to the polls for early voting, but I had taken off today, specifically, just in case to make sure my vote was cast”

 Griffin said that one of the most important parts of this election for him was returning to a sense of normalcy and respect in politics.